stephenl03/k3s-cluster/README.md

 4. Verify Ansible can ping your nodes by running `task ansible:adhoc:ping`

-5. Finally, run the Ubuntu Prepare playbook by running `task ansible:playbook:ubuntu-prepare`
+5. Finally, run the OS Prepare playbook by running `task ansible:playbook:os-prepare`

-6. If everything goes as planned you should see Ansible running the Ubuntu Prepare Playbook against your nodes.
+6. If everything goes as planned you should see Ansible running the OS Prepare Playbook against your nodes.

 ### :sailboat:&nbsp; Installing k3s with Ansible